gbellocchi/richie-docs/source/general/tutorial.rst

 -------------------
 System-level design
 -------------------
-The following steps explain how to employ the :smallcap:`Richie toolchain` to automatically assemble various instances of the accelerator-rich computer vision platform.
+The following steps explain how to employ the toolchain to automatically assemble various instances of the accelerator-rich computer vision platform.

 ^^^^^^^^^^^^^^^^^^